btarg/Origami/README.md

 # Block Database

-The positions and IDs of custom blocks are stored one file per world, under the `_data` folder. **DO NOT** delete files in this folder or custom blocks placed in your world will not function correctly!
+The positions and UUIDs of custom blocks are stored in one file per world, under the `_data` folder. **DO NOT** delete files in this folder or custom blocks placed in your world will not function correctly!
 > ***NOTE:*** *when renaming worlds, be sure to rename the corresponding file.*